Spain's "Big City". Madrid is perhaps best described as being the New York City of Spain; Spaniard...

 About 20 per cent of the residents in the Old Town district of Chueca are homosexuals.
 Half of al...

-The Faro de Moncloa is a 100 metre high transmission tower with an observation deck at the Plaza ...
+The Faro de Moncloa is a 100-metre (330 ft)-high transmission tower with an observation deck at t...

 On Madrid's main square time moves somewhat slower than elsewhere in the city.
 Visitors sit on th...